 In 2021, Marian’s book ‘Impact Lessons in personal and business leadership” was published, in which she shares life lessons and business experiences on a wide variety of topics.
 From daring to ask for what you want, listening to your intuition and dealing with prejudices, to her vision on leadership, role models, developing life strategies and finding work-life balance.

-In 2013 Marian started her consulting company, for which she gained a diverse range of clients, sectors and sizes.
-She worked for the United Nations (UNOCHA), Unesco, TEDx Europe and TEDx Caribbean, TED.com, USAID, American University, the Dutch Ministry of Foreign Affairs and the Council of Amsterdam.
-She advises on tech, communication and inclusion.
+From 2005 to 2013, Marian was a manager and lecturer in cross media at the Amsterdam University of Applied Sciences, specializing in Communication and Multimedia Design.
+She set up her consulting company in 2013, with which she now serves a diverse range of clients in different industries, sectors and sizes.
+She has worked for the United Nations (UNOCHA), Unesco, TEDx in Europe and the Caribbean, TED.com, USAID, American University, Ministry of Foreign Affairs and the Municipality of Amsterdam, among others.
+She advises on tech, communication and inclusiveness.

 Marian is coach and mentor for young female entrepreneurs from The Netherlands, Poland, The USA, Algeria, the Caribbean and Moldavia.
 She started the first Female Startup Award Programme in The Netherlands, and advisor, member of the supervisory board and board member of various non-profit and semi-governmental organisations, such as VO scholengemeenschap ZAAM, de Rutgers stichting, WeMakeTheCity, Well Made Productions and Stichting Het HEM.